LCAS/spot_platform/README.md

 # A containerised, clean ROS2 workspace for the Boston Dynamics Spot Robot Dog

 > [!WARNING]
-> This is still a work in-progress and should not be used!
+> This is still a work in-progress and should be expected to not fully function.

 ## Using the Docker image for the real robot